Skip to main content

 POS Tax Behavior

 This page documents the gateway-side tax behavior a POS integration can rely on today.
-It is intentionally about current runtime truth, not future product direction.
+It is intentionally about current runtime truth, not product roadmap direction.

 TopicCurrent behavior